deepanshs/mrsimulator/docs/user_guide/spin_system_distributions/extended_czjzek.rst

 As with the Czjzek distribution, we can sample an Extended Czjzek distribution on a polar (x, y) grid.
-Below, we construct two equivalent :py:class:`~mrsimulator.models.ExtCzjzekDistribution` objects, except one is defined in polar coordinates.
+Below, we construct two equivalent :py:class:`~mrsimulator.models.ExtCzjzekDistribution` instances, except one is defined in polar coordinates.

 .. skip: next